bensutherland/Simple_reads_to_counts/README.md

 _skip to next section if using a reference genome_
 ### 2A) Multi-map reads against the reference transcriptome
 #### Index
-Index decompressed reference with bowtie2 (only need to do once) `bowtie2-build --threads 5 -f $REFERENCE $REFERENCE`
+Update REFERENCE variable and index decompressed reference transcriptome with bowtie2.
+`01_scripts/01_bowtie2_build.sh`
+...this only needs to be done once for a reference.

 #### Align
 Align each sample from `03_trimmed`, inserting read group IDs.